GeoCenter/StataTraining/_portfolio/06_resource.markdown

 - [Selector Gadget to identify CSS objects](http://selectorgadget.com/){:target="_blank"}

 ### Useful Stata packages
-Stata has a number of user-written commands that are housed by [RePEc](http://repec.org/){:target="_blank"} Boston College Statistical Software Components (SSC) archive.
+Stata has a number of user-written commands that are contributed by [RePEc](http://repec.org/){:target="_blank"} and housed at the Boston College Statistical Software Components (SSC) archive.
 As long as you are connected to the internet, you can download and install a package by simply typing `ssc install estout` in the Stata command window.
 Once the package has installed, type `help estout` to view the help file associated with the package.
 To view trending packges from SCC type `ssc whatshot, n(25)` in Stata.
 This will return the top 25 packages at SSC.

 #### Data Wrangling
 - [egenmore](http://econpapers.repec.org/software/bocbocode/s386401.htm){:target="_blank"}: Stata's `egen` command can execute tons of useful data munging operations.
 If `egen` is not enough for you, check out Nicholas Cox's egenmore.
 The package includes various `egen` extensions.